kmch/SourceApp/README.md

 Open the generated PNG files.
 The top-right subplot of each 6-subplot figure is supposed to be blank.

 ### Troubleshooting
-If you experience troubles with Python failing to import some modules, check if they installed correctly by running:
+If you experience troubles with Python failing to import some modules, check if they are installed correctly by running:
 ```bash
 conda activate $my_env && conda list | grep riverpy
 ```